20 of the most anticipated new books to read this March - CNN Underscored

 ‘Act Your Age, Eve Brown’ by Talia Hibbert (available March 9, starting at $10.99; amazon.com)

 Love a good rom-com?
 Hibbert’s third and final book in a charming series about the British Brown sisters centers on Eve, the youngest and most chaotic of the bunch.
-As Eve attempts to put her shenanigans behind her and finally grow up, she finds her life entwined with Jacob, a fusty (but handsome!)
-B&B owner, and they find out whether opposites really do attract.
+As Eve attempts to put her shenanigans behind her and finally grow up, she finds her life entwined with Jacob, a fusty (but handsome!) bed-and-breakfast owner, and they find out whether opposites really do attract.

 ‘The Rose Code’ by Kate Quinn (available March 9, starting at $11.99; amazon.com)

 If historical fiction featuring female heroines with a little spy drama mixed in sounds like your cup of tea, add Quinn’s latest novel to your list.
-Set in World War II-era Britain, three women are recruited as military code-breakers and become close, but are eventually torn apart.
+Set in World War II-era Britain, three women are recruited as military code breakers and become close but are eventually torn apart.
 Later, after the war, they are reunited to decrypt a letter and uncover the identity of a traitor.

 ‘The Affair’ by Danielle Steel (starting at $14.99; amazon.com)